peramcelpon/ohhaithere/europe/united-kingdom/london.md

 ### From experience

 - **The Fumoir** (3/3)
     - My absolute favorite bar in London.
 It's tucked away in the lobby of Claridge's, named Fumoir as it used to be the Fumoir.
-Fantastic bartenders and cocktails with a 30s decor.
-Love it all the way.
+Fantastic bartenders and cocktails with art deco decor.
+    - Crackers.
+Salty and spicy and so perfect with the old fashioned.
+Love the bartenders Marco and Lucas!
 - **Bar Termini** (3/3)
     - A bar in Soho, very limited space so make a reservation.
 I went with a friend but this seems like a great date spot.
 The house Negroni was SO delicious.
 I alsy truly enjoyed Death in Venice with Campari.
 Definitely worth a visit!
 - **Artesian** (2/3)